Nishanthk3/micro-services-app/README.md

 # micro-services-app
-This is a Spring Boot Applicaiton with an in built Tomcat Server.
+A Spring Boot application with an in-built Tomcat Server.
 Multiple micro apps connect to the same DB.

 ## Spring Gateway Service
-- Routes / Paths can be configured in the .yml file in the gaterway service for any different micro services
+- Routes / Paths can be configured in the .yml file in the gateway service for any different microservices

 ## Spring Discovery Service (Eureka)
 - Healthcheck service

-## Spring Config Server (for relatime config updates)
+## Spring Config Server (for real-time config updates)
 - Externalizing the application config properties

 ## Spring Open Feign